-Ship girls clinch share of MPC swim crown
+Ship girls clinch share of MPC crown

 Check out all of the highlights from Tuesday's Mid Penn Colonial Division meet between Shippensburg and James Buchanan.
 Video by Lindsey Smith

 One year ago, the Shippensburg girls swim team was closing out its season with a 7-6 record, and 2-4 in the Mid Penn Colonial Division.

 But for the Lady Hounds, one year makes a big difference.

 Monday, Shippensburg clinched at least a share of the Mid Penn Colonial Division title with a 94-75 win over James Buchanan, extending their winning streak to nine meets.

 Since the conclusion of the 2016 season, Ship has tossed the word "loss" out the window, and heads into the final two meets of the regular season undefeated.